Routhleck/hidden-theta-vis/README.md

 # Hidden Theta Visualization

-This repository contains the code and resources for visualizing hidden theta data.
+This repository contains the code and resources for visualizing hidden theta data in neural networks.
+It provides tools to visualize dependencies and variable information within neural networks, making it easier to understand and analyze their behavior.

 example(create by [main.py](https://github.com/Routhleck/hidden-theta-vis/blob/main/main.py)):